HenrySeed/HA-AppleTV-Remote-Card/README.md

 2. Change `remote.living_apple_tv` and `media_player.living_apple_tv` to your Apple TV remote and media entities
 3. Make a script called `apple_tv_power` (or something else and update the yaml to fit).
 Copy the contents of `apple_tv_power.yaml` into it
 4. Update the `navigation_path: home` to point to the dashboard you send this to.
+5. Choose a different image from `Images/` to remove the back button or change the volume rocker.

 ### Optionally